par-paulreyes/LAKAYA/README.md

 ### <a name="introduction"></a>
 ## Introduction 🌊
 <div align="justify">

-Have you ever considered the journey our seafood takes before it reaches your table?
+Have you ever considered our seafood's journey before it reaches your table?
 In a world where sustainability is becoming increasingly critical, every choice matters.
-Welcome to ***LAKAYA***, an interactive website dedicated to connecting users with nearby markets for eco-conscious fish purchases.
-Inspired by Google Maps, ***LAKAYA*** empowers users to explore a wide variety of fish species, view detailed descriptions and prices, and locate the closest market.
+Welcome to **LAKAYA**, an interactive website connecting users with nearby markets for eco-conscious fish purchases.
+Inspired by Google Maps, **LAKAYA** empowers users to explore various fish species, view detailed descriptions and prices, and locate the closest market.
 With efficient search and routing algorithms, including Dijkstra's for optimal route-finding and the knapsack algorithm for optimizing purchase quantities, this platform offers a streamlined experience that aligns with responsible consumption and sustainable fishing practices.

 </div>

 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br>